nowsprinting/test-helper/README.md

 #### IgnoreBatchMode

-`IgnoreBatchModeAttribute` is an NUnit test attribute class to skip test execution when run tests with `-batchmode` from the commandline.
+`IgnoreBatchModeAttribute` is an NUnit test attribute class to skip the test execution when run tests with `-batchmode` from the commandline.

 This attribute can attach to test method, test class (`TestFixture`), and test assembly.
 Can be used with sync Test, async Test, and UnityTest.